Aevarkan/MCBE-extended-commands-suite/documentation/CURSEFORGE-README.md

 **Example:** `/scriptevent ecs:setlore §9I have a pen\n§cI have an apple\n§9I have a pen\n§eI have pineapple`

+# Licence

+This project is licenced under GPL-3.0, in short:

+This means you can share, modify, and include it in your projects, as long as you give credit.

+You, however, **cannot** distribute a proprietary (closed-source) version.

+You must licence your project under GPL-3.0 and make the source code availabe if it includes a part of this pack.

 # Other Stuff

 You can find the source code and latest releases on [Github](https://github.com/Aevarkan/MCBE-extended-commands-suite).